Josh Duggar: Admissions following Ashley Madison breach

-On August 20, 2015, following the online posting of information from the Ashley Madison data breach, which included records of credit card transactions under his name, Duggar and his parents released a statement on the family website in which he admitted to watching pornography on the Internet and being unfaithful to his wife.
-According to the material obtained in the data breach, Duggar's credit card was used to pay $986.76 for two Ashley Madison subscriptions starting in February 2013, which were cancelled in May 2015 shortly after the molestation allegations surfaced.
+On August 20, 2015, Duggar and his parents released a statement in which he admitted to watching pornography on the Internet and being unfaithful to his wife.
+This immediately followed the Ashley Madison data breach which revealed that Duggar's credit card had been used to pay $986.76 for two subscriptions starting in February 2013.
+The subscriptions had been cancelled in May 2015 shortly after the molestation allegations surfaced.
+Ashley Madison, a dating website, was marketed to married people seeking affairs.

-The statement contained the following: "I have been the biggest hypocrite ever.
-While espousing faith and family values, I have secretly over the last several years been viewing pornography on the Internet and this became a secret addiction and I became unfaithful to my wife" ... "the last few years, while publicly stating I was fighting against immorality in our country I was hiding my own personal failures".
-The reference to pornography was later removed from the website.
+The statement, posted to the Duggar family website, contained the following:"I have been the biggest hypocrite ever.
+While espousing faith and family values, I have secretly over the last several years been viewing pornography on the Internet and this became a secret addiction and I became unfaithful to my wife ... the last few years, while publicly stating I was fighting against immorality in our country I was hiding my own personal failures".The reference to pornography was later removed.

 On August 25, 2015, Duggar checked himself into a rehabilitation facility that his family described as a "long-term treatment center".
 The facility was later confirmed in media reports as Reformers Unanimous, which describes itself as "a learning atmosphere where the addicted can be discipled in an environment that is much like a greenhouse".

 Sexual assault allegations

-In November 2015, pornographic actress Danica Dillon filed suit against Duggar, claiming he had "assaulted her to the point of causing her physical and emotional injuries" during an episode of consensual sex at a Philadelphia strip club earlier in the year.
+In November 2015, pornographic actress Danica Dillon filed suit against Duggar, claiming he had "assaulted her to the point of causing her physical and emotional injuries" during a sexual interaction at a Philadelphia strip club earlier in the year.
 According to Dillon, the incident occurred after she had provided $600 worth of lap dances to Duggar.
 Dillon was seeking $500,000 in damages from him.
-In February 2016, Dillon chose to drop the lawsuit.
+In February 2016, Dillon chose to drop the lawsuit after evidence showed that Duggar was not in Philadelphia at the time.